How to Properly Clean and Maintain Your Dental Handpiece

 Do not dry heat or heat transfer sterilize.

-Dentists rely on high-performance handpieces to provide best care to their patients.
+Dentists rely on high-performance handpieces to provide the best care to their patients.
 If you are not properly maintaining your costly equipments, you are faced with malfunctions that can bring down your practice service and even bio-burden gets passed from patient to patient.
 And other debris can decrease the performances of handpieces.
-When you properly clean and maintain your handpieces, you can prevent hospital acquired infection from bio-burden buildup and breakdowns due to wear are reduced to a minimum.
+When you properly clean and maintain your handpieces, you can prevent hospital-acquired infection from bio-burden buildup and breakdowns due to wear are reduced to a minimum.
 This will ensure that your handpieces last for many years and provide the best level of performance possible, and you will save money on repairs.